 So last month, I returned to Vancouver to get documents from Canada, this time for my upcoming citizenship application.
 The requirements are the same as an immigration application.
 The birth certificate wasn’t required, as TSE (the agency that handles naturalizations) can pull the info from immigration.
 But the criminal record check has to be recent (within the last three months), so I went ahead with both documents.

 Canada is not a party to the Apostille Convention.
 All official documents from Canada must be legalized by the embassy of Costa Rica in Canada before use in Costa Rica.
-When I applied for residency back in 2012, things were a bit simpler, but recently you have no choice but to get Global Affairs Canada involved in the process.
+When I applied for residency in 2012, things were a bit simpler, but recently you have had no choice but to get Global Affairs Canada involved in the process.